gaurav-bhardwaj03/Uruv/README.md

 This is the C++ artifact for DISC 2022's blind submission.
 The project contains three subdirectories - _Uruv_, _vcas_bst_, and _OpenBwTree_.
 These directories contain code that benchmarks the trees Uruv, VCAS-BST and OpenBw-Tree respectively.
-Please download the source code inside a directory named `home/DISC_22_Artifact`.
-If you would like to use a custom directory instead, replace any occurence of the aforementioned directory in this repository with your custom directory.
+Your source code would have extracted into a folder called `Uruv-main` by default.
+If not, please rename the folder to that.
 Please read the entire document carefully for a successful execution of the benchmarks.

 ## 1. Dataset Generation
-Before the benchmarks, described below, are run, randomised datasets that can be read from disk need to be generated. `DatasetGen/dataset_generator.cpp` contains logic to generate random integer datasets and store them on disk. _**You can only create dataset sizes that are an integer multiple of 1 million**_.
+Before you build and run the benchmarks, randomised datasets that can be read from disk need to be generated. `DatasetGen/dataset_generator.cpp` contains logic to generate random integer datasets and store them on disk. _**You can only create dataset sizes that are an integer multiple of 1 million**_.
 Let us say you want to create a dataset of size 500 million.
 Do the following,
+1. Create a subdirectory `DatasetGen/Data` if it does not exist.
-1. Create a new subdirectory named `500M` inside `DatasetGen/Data`.
+Create a new subdirectory named `500M` inside `DatasetGen/Data`.
 If you were creating a dataset of size 100 million instead, you would name the subdirectory `100M`.
-If `DatasetGen/Data` does not exist, create it.
 2. Set the variable _DatasetSize_ to `500000000` on _line 14_ in `dataset_generator.cpp`.
 3. Set how many files you want this dataset to be split into for multi-threaded reading while benchmarking.
 This can be done by setting the variable _dataset_prep_threads_ on _line 12_